jayanth129/mortality/README.md

 **Objectives:**

-1.Determine High-Risk Groups: Examine data to identify contextual and demographic elements linked to an increased risk of under-5 mortality, paying particular attention to cause of death.

-2.Identify primary causes of death, interpret and predict future trends in under-5 mortality rates.

-3.Enlighten Practice and Policy: Provide analysis and suggestions to guide clinical practice and evidence-based policy-making with the goal of lowering the under-5 death rate and advancing universal access to healthcare services.
+##Main##
+To contribute to the reduction of child mortality rates by identifying high-risk populations, classifying mortality risk levels, and analyzing temporal trends.

+##Specific##
+1.To identify populations at high risk of child mortality based on demographic and health-related factors.

+2.To classify mortality risk levels for children based on cause-specific data.

+3.To analyze temporal trends in child mortality rates and forecast future mortality rates.

 **Data understanding**

-The project uses the following data set compiled from Kaggle.
+The project uses the following data set compiled from Kaggle and web-scarpped data.
 Each dataset records the country name as Entity and code as country code with various columns as highlighted below between 1990 to 2019.

 1.causes_death.csv: Records 29 causes of death for each country for each year under review.